varnishcache/varnish-cache/doc/sphinx/users-guide/operation-statistics.rst

 The :ref:`varnishhist(1)` utility reads :ref:`varnishd(1)` shared
 memory logs and presents a continuously updated histogram showing the distribution of the last N requests by their processing.
-..
-XXX:1? benc
-The value of N and the
-vertical scale are displayed in the top left corner.
+The value of N and the vertical scale are displayed in the top left corner.
 The horizontal scale is logarithmic.
 Hits are marked with a pipe character ("|"), and misses are marked with a hash character ("#").

 varnishstat
 ~~~~~~~~~~~